-- (a) Petition Process.
+(a) Petition Process.
 In lieu of paying the filing fee prescribed by this Charter, a candidate for the office of Mayor or office of City Council Member may have his or her name placed on the ballot for the election by complying with the petition process for qualifying as a candidate for County office as prescribed by general law.
-No person may qualify for election as a write-in candidate. - (b) Petition Forms.
-The qualifying officer shall provide the candidate with the petition format to facilitate the gathering of signatures pursuant to this section. - (c) Valid Signatures.
+No person may qualify for election as a write-in candidate.

+(b) Petition Forms.
+The qualifying officer shall provide the candidate with the petition format to facilitate the gathering of signatures pursuant to this section.

+(c) Valid Signatures.
 The candidate may begin to seek signatures on a petition supporting his or her candidacy once the requirements of general law are met.
 Only signatures of City electors shall be counted toward obtaining the minimum number of signatures prescribed in this subsection.
 Candidates for the office of Mayor under this petition process shall obtain the signatures of a number of qualified electors equal to at least five percent (5%) of the total number of registered electors in the City, as shown by the compilation by the Supervisor of Elections for the most recent general election of the City Council.
-A candidate for a single member district position shall obtain the signatures of a number of qualified electors residing in the district for which the candidate seeks election equal to at least five percent (5%) of the total number of registered electors in the district, as shown by the same compilation.
-For the City election next following each decennial census, the required petition signatures shall be as follows: - (i) Candidates for the office of Mayor under this petition process shall obtain the signatures of a number of registered voters of the City equal to at least two and one-half percent (2.5%) of the population of the City according to the most recent decennial census. - (ii) A candidate for the office of a district City Council Member under this petition process shall obtain the signatures of a number of registered voters residing in the district for which the candidate seeks election equal to at least two and one-half percent (2.5%) of the ideal district population according to the most recent decennial census.
+A candidate for a single member district position shall obtain the signatures of a number of registered electors in the district for which the candidate seeks election equal to at least five percent (5%) of the total number of registered electors in the district, as shown by the same compilation.
+For the City electors in the district, as shown by the same compilation.
+For the City electors in the district, as shown by the same compilation.

+(i) Candidates for the office of Mayor under this petition process shall obtain the signatures of a number of registered voters of the City equal to at least two and one-half percent (2.5%) of the population of the City according to the most recent decennial census.

+(ii) A candidate for the office of a district City Council Member under this petition process shall obtain the signatures of a number of registered voters residing in the district for which the candidate seeks election equal to at least two and one-half percent (2.5%) of the ideal district population according to the most recent decennial census.
 For the purposes of this section, the "ideal district population" means the total population of the City based upon the most recent decennial census divided by the number of City Council districts.